e-travel/cloudwatchlogsbeat/README.md

 to harvest data from AWS Cloudwatch Log Groups and ship them to a variety of sinks that include logstash, elasticsearch etc.

+**Disclaimer**: the beat is production-tested and is currently being used to harvest thousands of stream events per minute.
+However, please keep in mind that there may be bugs and that we accept no responsibility for any kind of damage that may occur as a result.

 # Description

 TBC